jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 the gender assigned to those names.
 It is also used in the 'Statistics & Visualizations' notebook to build charts and statistical comparisons
 - img: folder containing several charts
-- environment.yml: file created with conda export to recreate the virtual environment used in this project
+- config: folder containing files used to set up the python virtual environment (environment.yml) and Spanish model in Spacy
 - app.py: code for the Streamlit webapp
-- requirements.txt: requirements to install the webapp in Streamlit cloud

 ## Licensing<a name="licensing"></a>